tastes hot on beech forest dead wood

 Habitat

 Grows on dead wood in native beech forests.
-Forms large, bracket-shaped brown to greyish-brown fruiting bodies with white to cream pore surface underneath.
-Flesh has distinctly peppery taste when chewed.
+Forms large, bracket-shaped brown fruiting bodies.

 Range